-Whether the Responder maintains a list of planned or possible encounters which it searches locally, or whether the Responder marshals the contents of the return keys on-demand from one or more sources, is not specified by this transaction.
-Similarly, the Responder may or may not know whether encounters have been completed and can thus be omitted from the list of worklist entries.
-Such business logic likely cannot be definitive and is typically based clues such as whether the patient has been discharged, transferred to another department, or whether Notify of Imaging Results [RAD-132] transactions have already been received for this patient/encounter

-- and on configuration settings for which queries such clues affect.
-In contrast to the situation for the Query Modality Worklist [RAD-5] transaction, the imaging procedure that will be performed is typically not known or prescribed by the Responder.
-The Responder still includes an item in the Scheduled Procedure Step Sequence (0040,0100) even though the encounter-based imaging procedure may not have been specifically scheduled. - Scheduled Station AE Title (0040,0001) will be present in the request as a Matching Key.
-The Responder shall return that same value as a Return Key in the response.
+- Whether the Responder maintains a list of planned or possible encounters that it searches locally, 1215 or whether the Responder marshals the contents of the return keys on-demand from one or more sources, is not specified by this transaction.
+Similarly, the Responder may or may not know whether encounters have been completed and can thus be omitted from the returned list of worklist entries.
+Such business logic likely cannot be definitive and is typically based on clues - 1220 such as whether the patient has been discharged, transferred to another department, or whether Notify of Imaging Results [RAD-132] transactions have already been received for this patient/encounter and on configuration settings for which queries such clues affect.
+In contrast to the situation for the Query Modality Worklist [RAD-5] transaction, the imaging procedure that will be performed is typically not known or prescribed by the Responder. - 1225 The Responder still includes "scheduled" details (e.g., an item in the Scheduled Procedure Step Sequence (0040,0100) or attributes in the Unified Procedure Step Scheduled Procedure Information Module) even though the encounter-based imaging procedure may not have been specifically scheduled. - Scheduled Station AE Title (0040,0001) will be present in the request as a Matching Key.
+The 1230 Responder shall return that same value as a Return Key in the response.
 The value may be helpful for the Responder to tailor the response based on the specific device making the request. - Modality (0008,0060) will be present in the request as a Matching Key.
 The Responder shall return that same value as a Return Key in the response.
-The value may be helpful for the Responder to tailor the response based on the specific modality type making the request. - If a worklist entry in the response does not correspond to a specifically scheduled datetime, the Responder shall populate the Scheduled Procedure Step Start Date (0040,0002) and Scheduled Procedure Step Start Time (0040,0003) with the current date and time. - The Responder shall populate both the Accession Number (0008,0050) and the Requested Procedure ID (0040,1001) with the Accession Number value.

-When required to return a value for Scheduled Procedure Step Description (0040,0007), Requested Procedure Description (0032,1060) and/or Requested Procedure Code Sequence (0032,1064), the Responder may provide a description of the planned procedure or next imaging step if known.
+The value may be helpful for the Responder to tailor the response based on the specific modality type making the request. - 1235 If a worklist entry in the response does not correspond to a specifically scheduled datetime, the Responder shall populate the Scheduled Procedure Step Start Date (0040,0002) and Scheduled Procedure Step Start Time (0040,0003) with the current date and time. - The Responder shall populate both the Accession Number (0008,0050) and the Requested Procedure ID (0040,1001) with the Accession Number value. - When required to return a value for Scheduled Procedure Step Description (0040,0007).
+1240 Requested Procedure Description (0032,1060) and/or Requested Procedure Code Sequence (0032,1064), the Responder may provide a description of the planned procedure or next imaging step if known.
 Since a specific imaging procedure may not have been scheduled, the Responder is permitted to provide a generic code or description such as "Perform Imaging".

-4.130.4.2 Return Encounter Metadata
+1245 4.130.4.2 Return Encounter Metadata

-The Responder sends matching worklist entries back to the Requester.
+The Responder sends matching entries back to the Requester.